Hack-n-Chill/Noobies-here-to-slay/README.md

 ## Inspiration

-The need to encourage people to read books by making it a fun and interesting thing to do amidst today’s busy lifestyle inspired us to come up with this idea as people nowadays feel it to be a bit boring thing to do.
+The need to encourage people to read books by making it a fun and interesting thing to do amidst today’s busy lifestyle inspired us to come up with this idea as people nowadays find it to be a bit boring thing to do on weekends :)

 ## Tech Stack used: